dailydotdev/docs/docs/intro.md

 ### Step 4: Build your presence 🦸

-Although you don't have to register with daily.dev, we highly recommend it so you can [create a profile](/your-profile/activity.md).
+On daily.dev, You can [create a profile](/your-profile/activity.md).
 With a profile, you can comment on posts, upvote, bookmark useful posts, showcase your reading with our DevCard, and much more!

 ### Step 5: Customize the look and feel 🌈